-A class action has been filed in the Ontario Superior Court of Justice naming the Company and certain officers and former officers of the Company as defendants.
-The plaintiff asserts that certain of the Company's news releases misrepresented the production level at the Shafter Property.
-The plaintiff seeks to certify a class action on behalf of a class that purchased the Company's publicly traded securities between December 14, 2012 and May 17, 2013 and seeks damages on behalf of that class in the sum of \$50 million or such other sum as the court finds appropriate.
+A class action has been filed in the Ontario Superior Court of Justice naming the Company and two former officers of the Company as defendants.
+The plaintiffs assert that certain of the Company's news releases misrepresented the production level at the Shafter Property.
+The plaintiffs also assert that the Company had reasonable grounds to believe, and therefore ought to have disclosed, that the resource estimates in respect of Shafter published by the Company between June 2012 and October 2013 were incorrect.
+The plaintiff seeks to certify a class action on behalf of a class that purchased the Company's publicly traded securities between June 11, 2012 to December 19, 2013, and seeks damages on behalf of that class in the sum of \$150 million or such other sum as the court finds appropriate.
 The Company intends to vigorously dispute these allegations.
-Management has not disclosed the amount of any provision or expected insurance recovery as the net amount of these is not expected to be material and to disclose the amounts could be prejudicial.
+Management has not disclosed the amount of any provision or expected insurance recovery as the net amount of these is not expected to be material and to disclose the amounts could be prejudicial."